Bupleurum is used in herbal formulas such as Sho-saiko-to that may be effective in treating heptatitis and liver cancer.

 Many of the clinical studies of bupleurum have been performed in Japan using formulas such as Sho-saiko-to.

 NOTE: The following uses and descriptions of effectiveness apply to bupleurum only.
 Please see our monograph on Sho-saiko-to for information regarding the effectiveness of bupleurum in combination with other herbs.

 To treat cancer

-Components of bupleurum can cause cancer cell death (apoptosis) in laboratory experiments, but it is not known whether this effect occurs in humans.
+Components of bupleurum can cause cancer cell death in lab experiments, but it is not known whether this effect occurs in humans.
 No clinical trials have been performed to test this use.

 Although bupleurum is used in traditional Chinese medicine to treat liver diseases, no scientific evidence supports this use.